Robert-K/unity-scene-view-copier/README.md

 ![sceneviewcopier_screenshot](https://user-images.githubusercontent.com/34353377/36560476-1ec99042-1811-11e8-92e5-0250c8134476.jpg)

 ## How to use
-Simply add [SceneViewCopier.cs](SceneViewCopier.cs) to your project.
+Simply add [SceneViewCopier.cs](SceneViewCopier.cs) to your project ([Editor folder](https://docs.unity3d.com/Manual/SpecialFolders.html)).
 A box containing the controls will appear under every Camera component editor.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.